 Software development is hard and we are very serious about improving the profession of software development.
-So instead of learning Scrum through playing ball games or build a city with lego, in PSD course, you will build real software using your computer in 3-4 sprints in 3 days setup.
+So instead of learning Scrum through playing ball games or build a city with lego, in the PSD course, you will build real software using your computer in 3-4 sprints in 3 days setup.
 So you will actually write codes in this course.
 The course is intensive but yet it is very fun.
 So you can imagine having fun while still coding real software.

 Practical but not all about games

 The course is very practical with more hands-on practices than theories.
-I estimate around 70% of the content is hands-on software development.
+I estimate that around 70% of the content is hands-on software development.
 You will work with a real case-study that is quite challenging, real codes, design-pattern, unit-test, and modern Application Lifecycle Management tools.